 Art Forgery- How to Spot Fake Signatures

-This quick course in art forgery, fake signatures in particular, is part of a continuing instructional series on how to dissect and analyze ways that works of art are placed up for sale online, particularly at auction sites where private sellers can offer their art directly to buyers. eBay, for example, does not actively police their auction offerings, but rather depends on emails from dealers, collectors, experienced bidders and related professionals to notify them of problems like possible misrepresentations, fakes, forgeries and similar issues relating to particular works of art.
-As things stand currently, any seller can describe any work of art in any manner that he or she chooses and as long as no one complains, that art sells to the highest bidder.
-As a result, eBay and similar online auction sites are among the riskier places for uninformed or inexperienced individuals to buy original art.
-But know that forgeries can be found for sale just about anywhere, and you'd better know what you're doing especially if you like to buy outside of established galleries and beat the bushes for bargains.
+This quick course in art forgery, fake signatures in particular, is part of a continuing instructional series on how to dissect and analyze ways that works of art are placed up for sale online, particularly at auction sites where dealers, auction houses and private sellers can offer their art directly to buyers.
+Multi-seller sites like eBay, liveauctioneers, invaluable and Barnebys, for example, do not actively police individual sellers or auction items, but rather depend on emails from dealers, collectors, experienced bidders and related professionals to notify them of potential problems or questionable descriptions that may include possible misrepresentations, fakes, forgeries and similar issues relating to particular works of art.
+Even then, getting them to take the appropriate action can be challenging.

-Regardless of these cautions, many of you will insist on going it alone regardless, so for you, here are some additional pointers to consider when examining the signature on any work of art:
+Regardless of these cautions, many of you insist on going it alone regardless, so for you, here are some additional pointers to consider when examining the signature on any work of art:

 ** With paintings in particular, artists tend to sign in colors that correspond with the colors and compositions of the art.
 Be concerned if you note any kind of mismatch in this regard (unless the artist is known for signing in distinctly different colors).

 ** Note how well or poorly a signature blends with its composition.
 Signatures of most artists look like they're part of the art, like they belong there, like they're harmonious with the compositions.
-Signatures that seem discordant, out of place or significantly different in appearance or style when compared to the overall compositions of their artworks may be problematic in some way.
+Signatures that seem discordant, out of place or significantly different in appearance or style when compared to the overall compositions may be problematic in some way.